SUSTAINABLE INVESTMENT

 The reasons to exclude certain securities are typically due to factors that make continuing to invest untenable.

-These factors include but are not limited to: investment beliefs, risk management considerations, expected social impact or level of harm, public policy position, societal norms, investor expectations, efficacy of other approaches (such as engagement), ability to influence and expected impact on portfolio returns.
+These factors include but are not limited to: investment philosophy, risk management considerations, expected social impact or level of harm, public policy position, societal norms, investor expectations, efficacy of other approaches (such as engagement), ability to influence and expected impact on portfolio returns.

 While Mercer NZ may invest in assets related to the broad categories discussed below, the following specific exclusions apply to the Direct Holdings (but not necessarily Indirect Holdings) of the Funds (‘Exclusions Criteria’), unless exceptions (noted below) or other factors beyond Mercer NZ’s control mean they are not possible to apply: